Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 In snoopy protocols, all caches in the system watch (or "snoop") the bus to monitor memory transactions (reads/writes) by other processors.
 The goal is to ensure that caches can maintain coherence by invalidating, updating, or writing back data based on the actions of other caches.

 How Snoopy Protocols Work:
-- Each processor cache watches
+- Each processor cache watches the system's shared bus for memory transactions.
+-